pabloparejo/LinkedInApp/README.md

 # LinkedInApp
-Simple iOS app to show CV
+Simple iOS app to display a CV